-Stand-alone (RPC) Gems look for a file named gem.conf in the current working directory unless GEMSTONE_EXE_CONF is defined in the Gem's environment.
+Stand-alone (RPC) Gems look for a file named gem.conf in the current working directory unless GEMSTONE\EXE\CONF is defined.
 The working directory by default is the user's home directory, unless the gemnetobject script has been customized.
-You can customize the configuration by creating a .bat file in the home directory or by calling it from %GEMSTONE%\bin\services.dat.
-This file can define the name of the Gem to execute, the directory where the Gem resides, and the GEMSTONE_SYS_CONF and GEMSTONE_EXE_CONF environment variables.
-For an example, see %GEMSTONE%\sys\gemnetobject.bat.
+The files \$GEMSTONE/sys/gemnetobject (Bourne shell) and \$GEMSTONE/sys/gemnetobjcsh (C shell) are scripts that a NetLDI invokes to start a GemStone session process.
+These scripts can be edited to define the name of the Gem to execute, the directory where the Gem resides, and the GEMSTONE\SYS\CONF and GEMSTONE\EXE\CONF environment variables.